- Work with Associate Professor David Pontin to solve problems in computational astrophysics/solar physics and related fields

 This position will provide the opportunity to work in computational astrophysics, with particular application to the Sun and solar wind, alongside Associate Professor David Pontin.
 The project is funded by the Australian Research Council through a grant on “Understanding the sources of the slow solar wind”, involving collaboration with colleagues at NASA Goddard Space Flight Center and Durham University.
 This will involve analysis of 3D magnetic field structures and designing and performing large-scale magnetohydrodynamic simulations of the Sun’s atmosphere.

 - Design, run and analyse computational simulations;

 - Develop physical understanding of plasma dynamics at the origin of the solar wind;

 - Participate in research projects and publish in high quality international journals;

-- Analyse satellite data (or collaboration with colleagues who do this);
+- Analyse satellite data (or collaborate with colleagues who do this);

 - Organise local seminars/conferences; and